codefellows-portland-javascript-401d3/greeting-app/LAB2.md

   * watch functionality (only watches .js files)

 ## Bonus:
+Add to core library and cli:
-From CLI, solicit input and respond with second greeting that includes response.
-Add appropriate cli and unit tests. *3pts*
+* solicit input and respond with second greeting that includes response.
+* Add appropriate cli and unit tests.
+**3pts**

 ## Rubric: